Word Problems Explained For Elementary School Teachers & Parents

 How to teach children to solve word problems?

-Here are two simple strategies that can be applied to many word problems before solving them.
+Here are two simple math strategies for problem solving that can be applied to many word problems before solving them.

 1. What do you already know?